 In order to limit its regulatory capital requirement, CRH has asked for these notes to be rated.
-93% of the notes outstanding are rated, and only the notes issued by two institutions were not rated as of 31 December 2018.
+Thus, nearly 92% of the notes outstanding are rated, and only the notes issued by two institutions were not rated as of 30 June 2019.